SharePoint/sp-dev-docs/docs/general-development/how-to-use-code-to-pin-terms-to-navigation-term-sets-in-sharepoint.md

 ---
-title: How to Use code to pin terms to navigation term sets in SharePoint 2013 ms.prod: SHAREPOINT ms.assetid: 4a2811dc-25fd-4eb2-b0ab-1edded64c556
+title: How to Use code to pin terms to navigation term sets in SharePoint ms.prod: SHAREPOINT ms.assetid: 4a2811dc-25fd-4eb2-b0ab-1edded64c556
 ---

-# How to: Use code to pin terms to navigation term sets in SharePoint 2013
+# How to: Use code to pin terms to navigation term sets in SharePoint
 Learn how to use code to pin terms to navigation term sets.
 In taxonomy creation, pinning is the ability to attach a term to a target.
-SharePoint 2013 introduces term pinning.
+SharePoint introduces term pinning.
 A pinned term is just like a term that is reused, except it is read-only and cannot be changed in the location where the term is used.

-In SharePoint 2013 managed navigation, the API enables you to pin new or existing terms to a  [NavigationTermSet](https://msdn.microsoft.com/library/Microsoft.SharePoint.Publishing.Navigation.NavigationTermSet.aspx) object.
+In SharePoint managed navigation, the API enables you to pin new or existing terms to a  [NavigationTermSet](https://msdn.microsoft.com/library/Microsoft.SharePoint.Publishing.Navigation.NavigationTermSet.aspx) object.
 In Microsoft SharePoint Server 2010, users could reuse terms (and all terms nested under the reused terms) in other locations in the term hierarchy.
 After these terms were reused, they could be modified in any location and changes would be seen everywhere the terms were reused.
 ## Term pinning essentials
 <a name="SP15_H2UseCodeToPinTerms_TermPinningEssentials"> </a>

-To understand pinning in SharePoint 2013, you may want to learn about managed metadata, terms, term sets, managed navigation, the term store, and other related concepts and APIs.
+To understand pinning in SharePoint, you may want to learn about managed metadata, terms, term sets, managed navigation, the term store, and other related concepts and APIs.
 Table 1 describes articles that give more information about pinning.